-With the G Suite package from IONOS, you also get access to Google’s free conference and instant messaging application, Google Hangouts.
+With the Google Workspace package from IONOS, you also get access to Google’s free conference and instant messaging application, Google Hangouts.
 This is perfectly integrated with other Google applications (email notifications, calendar entries) and eliminates the need for other providers.

 If you want to hold regular video conferences, even with larger groups, you may be pushing the limit with the free tools available.
 In these instances, consider upgrading to the Pro version or purchasing business applications like Cisco Webex Meetings or GoToMeeting.
 You should consider the range of features, pricing models, and intuitive usability when making a decision.

 For frequent virtual meetings with multiple participants in one location, it is recommended that you consider equipping a conference room with projectors and cameras in order to convey a professional group setting.